OxideMod/Oxide.Docs/docs/guides/developers/plugin-lifecycle.md

 ## Shutdown

-If the game provider supports Advanced Hooks<sup><a href="/glossary#hooks">[6]</a></sup> and receives a Shutdown event, the Shutdown hook will be invoked before the Unload hook, which will also be called.
+If the game provider supports Advanced Hooks and receives a Shutdown event, the Shutdown hook will be invoked before the Unload hook, which will also be called.

 ## Hotloading